typestyle/typestyle.github.io/src/docs/play.md

 It differs from the TypeScript playground in that it supports *full* demo development with

 * JavaScript in the form of TypeScript
-* HTML in the form of JSX
+* HTML in the form of React/JSX
 * CSS in the form of TypeStyle

 Here is the hello world: